 This book describes the customs of North African corsairs, who captured and enslaved Europeans in the 16th and 17th centuries.
 Pierre Dan’s History of Barbary and its Pirates was first written in French in 1637, and translated into Dutch by Gotfried van Broekhuizen and Simon de Fries in 1684.
 It records Father Dan’s mission, as a Catholic priest, to buy back enslaved Europeans from captivity.

 Barbary corsairs were privateers, licensed by the Islamic governments of Morocco, Algiers, Tripoli and Tunisia.
 Between the 16th and 18th centuries, they attacked Christian merchant ships and coastal towns in the Mediterranean and beyond.

 What do the engravings show?

 The engravings show European ships being attacked at sea and enslaved Europeans being traded at market.
-Some images present the enslaved in the form of Christian martyrs, suffering torture and crucifixion at the hands of their ‘heathen’ captors.
+Some images present the enslaved in the form of Christian martyrs, suffering torture and crucifixion at the hands of their captors, who are portrayed in this book as 'heathen'.
 One shows a procession of freed Europeans, with children dressed as angels and reverent fathers carrying palm leaves.